abey79/vpype/docs/install.rst

 The instructions above also apply but, since dependencies have better support for Intel-based Macs, some steps may be simplified.

-Firstly, the `official Python distribution <https://www.python.org/downloads/>`_ may be used instead of MacPorts' (again, install Python 3.9 and avoid Python 3.10 as *vpype* is not yet compatible).
+Firstly, the `official Python distribution <https://www.python.org/downloads/>`_ may be used instead of MacPorts'.
 Secondly, ``pip`` will successfully install all dependencies so using system packages is not required.

 Using MacPorts
 --------------